Chassis (integral): Leyland Royal Tiger Doyen - RTC87.28

 Steve Morris was the next owner with his Quantock operation.

-In later years, 50 passed to Ashley Wakelin who had acquired the rights to use the name "Midland Red Coaches", and he painted it red and black in the style of the BMMO coach fleet, and numbered it 6150.
+In later years, 50 passed to Ashley Wakelin who had acquired the rights to use the name "Midland Red Coaches", and he painted her red and black in the style of the erstwile BMMO coach fleet, and numbered it 6150.

 The interior of 50 is original and in reasonable condition for its age.
 The bodywork was in good condition but the luggage compartment floor and several bracing cross-members have been replaced.